jusgowiturs/DSD_Activities/prathemesh/Week_2.md

     end
     ```
     - [ ] It causes syntax errors in SystemVerilog.
-    - [ ] It simulates differently than the synthesized hardware (simulation mismatch).
+    - [ ] It simulates differently than the synthesized hardware.
     - [ ] It creates a transport delay of 1 time unit.
     - [ ] It forces the synthesis tool to ignore `temp`.

-9. You are given the following delay specifications:
+9. You are given the following snippet of code from a testbench:
     ```
     assign #3 p1 = a & b;
     assign #5 p2 = b | c;